 As a woman, your hormones control all sorts of things, including your menstrual cycle.
 The levels of estrogen and progesterone start to naturally dip right around age 45.
 From there, they sort of plateau.
 This is usually the beginning of menopause, or the stage in life when you stop having periods.
-It’s your body’s sign that its baby-making days are over.
 This normal part of aging will likely cause some unwanted symptoms.
 So, how does your body get to this point?

 Often called “transition to menopause,” perimenopause is the time leading up to your last period.
 This is when your estrogen and progesterone levels slowly start to drop.
 Perimenopause can last 8 to 10 years, but the average time is right around 4 years.
 For example, if you start perimenopause when you’re 40, you might not transition into full menopause until you’re closer to 50.

 Once you’ve gone a full year without any menstrual bleeding, you’ve officially reached menopause.
 The ovaries have stopped producing enough estrogen to release eggs and you’re well on your way to postmenopause.

 After a full year of menopause, your body moves into postmenopause.
 This just means you’ve gone through menopause and now you’re living period-free for the rest of your life.
 During this stage, many symptoms will likely ease up.
 But, some could last for many years after menopause.
 It’s also important to keep in mind that with lower levels of estrogen, you’re at a higher risk for certain health conditions, like osteoporosis and heart disease.

 You’ve probably heard about some of the things that happen to your body during the stages of menopause.
 Each woman has a different experience with perimenopause and menopause symptoms, so you could have just a few or many.
 If you notice some or all of the following symptoms, you may be transitioning into menopause or already in the thick of it:5